Safe-DEED/PSA/README.md

 For users who don't know how to choose the parameters, I recommend using 4096 as the polymodulus degree and 20 as the plaintext modulus.
 If the noise budget gets consumed, try using the next higher polymodulus degree.

 **Note:** The application may run out of memory with a polymodulus degree of 16384.
-A solution could to specify a different compression mode such as 'none' or the slower 'zlib' over the default 'zstd'.
+A solution could be to specify a different compression mode such as 'none' or the slower 'zlib' over the default 'zstd'.
 In addition, you may need to increase the JavaScript heap size by adding `--max-old-space-size=4096` for NodeJS.